-To set the RADIUS secret, set it from the Web administrative interface when adding a switch.
-Alternatively, edit the switch config file (/usr/local/pf/conf/switches.conf) and set the following parameters:

-radiusSecret = secretPassPhrase
+To set the RADIUS secret, set it from the Web Administrative GUI when adding a switch.
+Alternatively, edit the switch configuration file /usr/local/pf/conf/switches.conf and set the following parameters radiusSecret = secretPassPhrase

-Moreover, the RADIUS secret is required to support the RADIUS Dynamic Authentication (Change of authorization or Disconnect) as defined in RFC3576.
+The RADIUS secret is required to support the RADIUS Dynamic Authentication (CoA or Disconnect) as defined in RFC3576.

-27.4.4.
+27.4.3.
 SNMP v1, v2c and v3

-PacketFence uses SNMP to communicate with most switches.
-PacketFence also supports SNMP v3.
-You can use SNMP v3 for communication in both directions: from the switch to PacketFence and from PacketFence to the switch.
-SNMP usage is discouraged, you should now use RADIUS.
-However, even if RADIUS is being used, some switches might also require SNMP to be configured to work properly with PacketFence.
+SNMP is used to communicate with most switches.
+PacketFence also supports SNMPv3 which is used for bi-directional communication, from the switch to PacketFence and from PacketFence to the switch.
+SNMP usage is discouraged, as RADIUS should now be used.
+However, even if RADIUS is being used, some switches may also require SNMP configuration to work properly.